 Cho Ku Rei: The Power Symbol

 Cho Ku Rei is a Reiki symbol that helps in power control.
-It is usually drawn as a coil (either clockwise or anticlockwise) and represents the transfer of chi or energy flow in different parts of the body.
+It is usually drawn as a coil (clockwise or anticlockwise) and represents the transfer of chi or energy flow in different body parts.
 Once you activate Cho Ku Rei, you’ll be able to enlighten, illuminate and channel positive energy.

-You should draw or visualize Cho Ku Rei at the start of the group session as a way to channel your inner healing energy and boost your power throughout the session.
+It would be best to draw or visualize Cho Ku Rei at the start of the group session to channel your inner healing energy and boost your power throughout the session.
 Cho Ku Rei is also integral in clearing bad energy that can compromise a Reiki session’s effectiveness.

 Sei He Ki: The Harmony Symbol